paurbano/AirBnB_clone/README.md

     (hbnb)

 ## Create
-To create an object use format "create <ClassName>" ex:(hbnb) create BaseModel
+To create an object use format "create <ClassName>" ex:

+	(hbnb) create BaseModel

 ## Show
 To show an instance based on the class name and id.
+Ex:

-Ex: (hbnb) show BaseModel 1234-1234-1234.
+	(hbnb) show BaseModel 1234-1234-1234.

 ## Destroy
 To Delete an instance of an object use "destroy <ClassName> id".
+Ex:

-Ex: (hbnb) destroy BaseModel 1234-1234-1234.
+	(hbnb) destroy BaseModel 1234-1234-1234.

 ## All
-all or all <class name> Ex: (hbnb) all or all State
+all or all <class name> Ex:

+	(hbnb) all or all State

+## Update
+Updates an instance based on the class name and id:

+	(hbnb) update BaseModel 1234-1234-1234 email "aibnb@holbertonschool.com"

 ## Quit
 quit or EOF

 ## Help
-help or help <command> Ex: (hbnb) help or help quit
+help or help <command> Ex:

+	(hbnb) help or help quit
+	 Defines quit option
+	(hbnb)

 # Supported classes:
 * BaseModel